mattermost/mattermost-handbook/operations/program-management/README.md

       - Scorecard (confidential): https://docs.google.com/spreadsheets/d/19TALKW9F7-BMm_bTLmP2nVLoG-RPbuvfdEk0ObSXD74/edit#gid=738758018
  - (Jason) GNN reviews: Leading cross-company reviews and GNN read-out process.
       - *Process to be added*
- - (Hanna) Onboarding/Offboarding: Attend onboarding calls, provide historical context for new people joining the team, answer questions.
+ - (Hanna) Onboarding/Offboarding: Attend onboarding calls, provide historical context for new people joining the team, and answer questions.
       - *Process to be added*
- - (Vidhi) Diversity, equity & inclusion (DE&I): Promoting DE&I within Mattermost staff and community, creating a welcoming environment for all.
+ - (Vidhi) Diversity, equity, and inclusion (DE&I): Promoting DE&I within Mattermost staff and community, creating a welcoming environment for all.
       - *Process to be added*

 3. Community Operations: